 What better way to start the celebration of July fourth than the announcement by the Environmental Protection Agency that the United States will be phasing out of HydroFluroCarbon refrigerants over the next few years?

 Well, just today the EPA signed a document outlining the phase out of HFC refrigerants.
 Yes, that’s right.
 You read that right.
 Phase out of HFC refrigerants.
-The document can be found here on the EPA’s website.
-I warn that this document is a long read and full of government jargon.

 These changes come from President Obama’s climate change action plan that he announced a few years ago.
 Late last fall the President took ‘voluntarily’ pledges from various United States companies to reduce their HFC usage across the country.
 Some of these companies included Coca Cola, ThermoKing, Carrier Transicold, DuPont, and HoneyWell.
 The ultimate goal here was the eventual phase out of all HFC refrigerants.
 BUT, they have to start slow… just like what they did with CFCs and HCFCs.

 HFCs are a little bit different story than the CFCs and HCFCs of years past.
 With the CFC/HCFC refrigerants they were phased out due to the Chlorine that they contained.
 It was found late in the twentieth century that Chlorine actively damages the O-Zone layer when it is released into the atmosphere.
 As refrigerant’s popularity grew and grew so did the amount of Chlorine in the atmosphere.
 Eventually a hole formed in the O-Zone and numerous countries banded together to form the Montreal Protocol and cause the eventual ban of all CFC/HCFC refrigerants across the world.